About the Library

 VII.
 Gifts, Memorials, and Donations

 The Library accepts gifts and donations, and will gladly purchase memorials.
-The Library reserves the right to evaluate all gifts, donations, and memorial requests in accordance with the criteria applied to purchased materials.
-Items that do not meet the Library's objectives and policies may be refused, sold or otherwise disposed.
+The Library reserves the right to evaluate all gifts, donations, and memorial requests in accordance with the selection criteria.
+Items that do not meet the Library’s selection criteria may be refused, sold or otherwise disposed.
 No other conditions may be imposed relating to any gift, donation, or memorial either before or after its acceptance by the Library.
-Bookplates shall be provided for memorials, and a letter will be sent to the donor.
+The Library will provide bookplates, and a letter will be sent to the donor.

 VIII.
 Donated Materials Policy For Print on Demand, Self Published and/or Local Authors